tolarewaju3/eda-servicenow/README.md

 ![Job template](img/job_template.png)

+The second project we'll create is a decision project.
+This contains the event driven logic to receive ServiceNow events and trigger the job template we created.

 **Create a New Decision Project.** In your ansible instance, select `Automation Decisions --> Projects --> Create project`.
 Use the following details.

 * **Name:** password-reset